 it is not hard to see the connection between the pattern of signs of $P_{2n}$ and the permutation statistic $\exc(\pi)$.
-More precisely, if we interpret each $-1$ entry of $P_{2n}$ sitting at the $i$-th row (counting from top to bottom) and the $j$-th column (counting from right to left) as an excedance $i=\pi(j)>j$, one immediately sees that
+More precisely, if we interpret each $-1$ entry of $P_{2n}$ sitting at the $i$-th row (counting from top to bottom) and the $j$-th column (counting from right to left) as an excedance $i=\pi(j)>j$, then